playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 <iframe src="https://stackblitz.com/edit/start-to-source-24-directive-outlet-alternative?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-The nice part is that not only does it look like the directive from it's usage, [it's not entirely dis-similar to how Angular writes the component internally](https://github.com/angular/angular/blob/e1f6d1538784eb87f7497bef27e3c313184c2d30/packages/common/src/directives/ng_template_outlet.ts#L35):
+The nice part is that not only does it look like the directive from its usage, [it's not entirely dis-similar to how Angular writes the component internally](https://github.com/angular/angular/blob/e1f6d1538784eb87f7497bef27e3c313184c2d30/packages/common/src/directives/ng_template_outlet.ts#L35):

 ```typescript
 // This is Angular source code as of 8.0.1 with some lines removed (but none modified otherwise).